-The library, CEC, and learning lab staff members work closely with the instructional leaders at the college to select appropriate materials for student use.
+The library and learning lab staff members work closely with the instructional leaders at the college to select appropriate materials for student use.
 Several methods are used to accomplish this goal.
-The library subscribes to Choice magazine, a publication of the Association of College and Research Libraries, a division of the American Library Association, which provides written reviews of college level library materials in the magazine.
+The library subscribes toChoice magazine, a publication of the Association of College and Research Libraries, a division of the American Library Association, which provides written reviews of college level library materials in the magazine.
 Each year Choice magazine publishes The List of Outstanding Academic Titles.
 When needed, the list is used to purchase books for the library.
-In addition, the library, CEC, and lab staffs send out regular emails to the faculty asking for material requests that the instructors would like to have purchased and place in the library collection.
+In addition, the library and lab staffs send out regular emails to the faculty asking for material requests that the instructors would like to have purchased and place in the library collection.
 Because of the expense of AV items, most all of the AV items are purchased upon teacher request.
-For the print collection, on the Hancock campus, because the collection is small with many needs, approximately 75% of the purchases are made upon teacher request.
-Faculty and students also have access to the statewide MAGNOLIA project and MELO, which provides online access to thousands of periodical titles in addition to the ten databases to which the college subscribes.
+For the print collection, on the Hancock campus, because the collection is small with many needs, approximately 75% of the purchases are made upon teacher request or program requests from instructors.
+Print items are also purchased by student request.
+Faculty and students also have access to the statewide MAGNOLIA project that provides online access to thousands of periodical titles in addition to the ten databases to which the college subscribes.

 GHJ Items Adds Total FCC ITEMS Adds Total HAN ITEMS Adds Total

-Books 269 55,886 Books 188 7,251 Books 60 4,342
+Books 206 56,041 Books 113 7,352 Books 173 4,497

-B. Periodicals 0 4,061 B. Periodicals 0 0 Computer Disks 0 1
+4,497B.
+0 4,061 B. Periodicals 0 107 B. Periodicals 0 0

+Perio0dicals

-Microform 0 5,366 CD-ROM's 1 132 CD-ROM's 0 41
+Microf21orm 0 5,366 CD-ROM's 0 132 CD-ROM's 0 21

-Cassettes 0 21 Computer Disks 0 0 DVD's 0 274
+Cassette1s 0 21 Computer Disks 0 0 DVD's 0 1

-CD-ROMS's 2 371 DVD's 7 367 Kits 0 2
+CD-ROMS274's 0 371 DVD's 6 373 Kits 0 274

-Computer Disks 0 4 Kits 0 4 Manuals 0 3
+Computer 0 4 Kits 0 4 Manuals 0 2

+Disk2s

-DVD's 17 1,237 Manuals 0 41 Maps 0 4
+DVD'3s 6 1,243 Manuals 0 41 Maps 0 3

-Kits 0 4 Slide Sets 0 0 Slide Sets 0 0
+Kits4 0 4 Slide Sets 0 0 Slide Sets 0 4

-Manuals 0 395 Sound Disk 0 16 Sound Disk 0 1
+Manu1als 0 394 Sound Disk 0 16 Sound Disk 0 1

-Slide Sets 0 6 Videocassettes 0 395 Videocassettes 0 26
+Slide S26ets 0 6 Videocassettes 0 9 Videocassettes 0 26

-Sound Disks 0 73 TOTAL 196 8,206 TOTAL 60 4,694
+Sound Disks 0 73 TOTAL 119 8,034 TOTAL 173 4,829

 Transparencies 0 9

-Videocassettes 0 2,061
+Videocassettes 0 2,035

-TOTAL 288 69,494
+TOTAL 212 69,628